-The City conducted a vacant land survey in January 2008, which determined that only 32.01 acres of the City's total 11,470.53 acres were vacant.
-Vacant land represents 0.3 percent of the City's total acreage.
-Table 2-1, Vacant Land (2008), provides a breakdown of vacant land by the 1995 General Plan land use designations.
+The City conducted a vac antvacant land survey in January 20082020, which determined that only 32.0136.4 acres of the City's total 11,470.53464.1 net acres in Garden Grove were vacant.
+Vacant land represents, or 0.3 percent of the City's total acreage.
+Table 2-1, Vacant Land (2008), provides a breakdownWith limited vacant land available, new development will be focused on underutilized properties.
+Underutilized properties can consist of vacantolder commercial centers, large lots containing only one residential unit, parking lots, or other properties and structures not meeting their full economic potential.